ata381/founder-idea-analyzer/PROMPTS.md

 You are a concise analyst.
 Input:
 <JSON of inputs>

-Produce JSON only with these keys and numeric 0-100 values: problemValidationScore, marketMaturity, competitionDensity, differentiationPotential, technicalFeasibility, riskAndUncertainty
+Produce JSON only with these keys and numeric 0-100 values (keep the entire response under ~120 characters): problemValidationScore, marketMaturity, competitionDensity, differentiationPotential, technicalFeasibility, riskAndUncertainty

 Example output: